boxen/our-boxen/README.md

 ## Getting Started

-1. Install XCode Command Line Tools and/or full XCode.
+1. Install Xcode Command Line Tools and/or full Xcode.
-  * If using full XCode, you'll need to agree to the license by running: `xcodebuild -license`
+  * If using full Xcode, you'll need to agree to the license by running: `xcodebuild -license`
 1. Create a new repository on GitHub as your user for your Boxen. (eg.
 `wfarr/my-boxen`). **Make sure it is a private repository!**
 1. Use your install of [boxen-web](https://github.com/boxen/boxen-web) or get running manually like so: